ENTtoday

 Reducing Hospital Costs for Patients Undergoing TL/BND

 What factors influence intraoperative and postoperative costs associated with total laryngectomy (TL) and bilateral neck dissection (BND)?
-Background: Given the current environment of health care reform, the ability to respond to the financial challenges ahead requires an understanding of the drivers of cost variation for surgical procedures.
-Only by examining both the costs associated with specific […]
+Background: Given the current environment of health care reform, the ability to respond to […]

 Literature Reviews